-Copper Property CTL Pass Through Trust, a New York common law trust (the "Trust," "we," "our" or "us") was formed on December 12, 2020, in connection with the reorganization of Old Copper Company, Inc. (f/k/a J. C. Penney Company, Inc.) ("Old Copper"), and became effective on January 30, 2021 (the "Effective Date") pursuant to the terms of the Amended Joint Chapter 11 Plan of Reorganization of Old Copper and certain of its subsidiaries (collectively, the "Debtors") (the "Plan of Reorganization").
+Copper Property CTL Pass Through Trust, a New York common law trust (the "Trust," "we," "our" or "us") was formed on December 21, 2020, in connection with the reorganization of Old Copper Company, Inc. (f/k/a J. C. Penney Company, Inc.) ("Old Copper"), effective as of January 30, 2021 (the "Effective Date") pursuant to the terms of the Amended Joint Chapter 11 Plan of Reorganization of Old Copper and certain of its subsidiaries (collectively, the "Debtors") (the "Plan of Reorganization").

-On the Effective Date, through separate wholly-owned property holding companies (the "PropCos"), the Trust owned (as discussed below),160 retail properties (the "Retail Properties") and six distribution centers (the "Warehouses" and, together with the Retail Properties, the "Properties"), all of which were leased undertwo Master Leases (as discussed in Note 4) to one or more subsidiaries of Copper Retail JV LLC ("OpCo Purchaser") (collectively with its subsidiaries, "New JCP"), an entity formed by and under the joint control of Simon Property Group, L.P. and Brookfield Asset Management Inc.
+On the Effective Date, through separate wholly-owned property holding companies (the "PropCos"), the Trust acquired (as discussed below),160 retail properties (the "Retail Properties") and six distribution centers (the "Warehouses" and, together with the Retail Properties, the "Properties"), all of which were leased undertwo Master Leases (as discussed in Note 4) to one or more subsidiaries of Copper Retail JV LLC ("OpCo Purchaser") (collectively with its subsidiaries, "New JCP"), an entity formed by and under the joint control of Simon Property Group, L.P. and Brookfield Asset Management Inc. During 2021, the Trust sold all six Warehouses.

-The Trust's operations consist solely of (i) owning the Properties and interests as lessee of land under non-cancellable ground leases, (ii) leasing the Properties under the terms of the Retail Master Lease to New JCP as the sole tenant and (iii) subject to market conditions and the conditions set forth in the Trust Agreement, selling the Properties to third-party purchasers through the PropCos.
+The Trust's operations consist solely of (i) owning the Properties and interests as lessee of land under non-cancellable ground leases, (ii) leasing the Properties under the terms of the Retail Master Lease (as defined below) to New JCP as the sole tenant and (iii) subject to market conditions and the conditions set forth in the Trust Agreement, selling the Properties to third-party purchasers through the PropCos.

-As of December 31, 2021, the real estate portfolio consists of 147 Retail Properties, of which 22 are encumbered by ground leases, in the United States across 37 states and Puerto Rico, and comprising 19.7 million square feet of leasable space.
+As of December 31, 2022, the real estate portfolio consists of 133 Retail Properties, of which 21 are encumbered by ground leases, in the United States across36 states and Puerto Rico, and comprising 17.6 million square feet of leasable space.